Get the help you need right now 855-900-8437 Get Help Now

 The underlying anxiety continues to drive alcohol misuse, and the consequences of alcohol misuse can further fuel your anxiety.
 Without treatment, these two disorders may continue to feed each other and worsen both conditions.

 Alcohol use disorders, like other substance use disorders, rarely occur because of one reason alone.
 Substance use disorders are often accompanied by a mental health disorder.
 When multiple behavioral health conditions occur together, they’re referred to as co-occurring disorders.
 Co-occurring disorders can present in a variety of combinations.
-Fire fighters most commonly struggle with acute stress disorder (ASD), PTSD, anxiety
+Fire fighters most commonly struggle with acute stress disorder (ASD), PTSD, anxiety, and depression.

 Some researchers note that drinking in moderation is part of fire service culture.
 It’s not out of the norm for a group of fire fighters to grab a few drinks after their shift.